Article verified by the Tequesta pedagogical team, based on daily work with children aged 1.5–6 years at our bilingual preschool in Warsaw.

 In the world of preschool, where young minds come together to learn and develop, conflicts are inevitable.
 These young, dynamic environments are full of emotions, discoveries, but also misunderstandings and tensions.
-Understanding the sources of these conflicts, their symptoms and effective methods of response is crucial for creating a healthy, supportive environment that promotes the social and emotional development of children.
+Understanding the sources of these conflicts, their manifestations and effective methods of response is crucial for creating a healthy, supportive environment that promotes the social and emotional development of children.

 Causes of conflicts in preschool